 The Compliance Committee was formed as a special committee of the Board in June 2011 to assist the Board in overseeing the Company's compliance program with respect to (i) compliance with the laws and regulations applicable to the Company's business and (ii) compliance with the Company's Standards of Business Conduct and Ethics and related policies by employees, officers, directors and other agents and associates of the Company that are designed to support lawful and ethical business conduct by the Company and its employees and promote a culture of compliance.
-The Compliance Committee also oversees the investigation of any alleged noncompliance with law or the Company's compliance programs policies or procedures that is reported to the Compliance Committee (except those relating to financial compliance, which are overseen by the Audit Committee).
+The Compliance Committee also oversees the investigation of any alleged noncompliance with law or the Company's compliance programs policies or procedures that is reported to the

+Compliance Committee (except any relating to financial compliance, which are overseen by the Audit Committee).
 Members of this committee are Messrs.
-Sakamoto (Chairman) and Alspaugh and Dr. Liu.
-The Compliance Committee works closely with the other committees of the Board and has one member that also serves as the Chairman of the Audit Committee, and two members that also serve on the Nominating and Corporate Governance Committee.
-The Compliance Committee met six times in 2014.
+Sakamoto (Chairman), Alspaugh and Kepler.
+The Compliance Committee works closely with the other committees of the Board and has two members that also serve on the Audit Committee, one of which serves as the Chairman, and one member that also serves on the Nominating and Corporate Governance Committee.
+The Compliance Committee met four times in 2015.

-The following table shows the composition of the Board's Committees during 2014:
+The following table shows the composition of the committees of the Board:

-2014 Board Committee Composition January 1 - May 6, 2014 May 6, 2014 - Current Audit Committee Robert W. Alspaugh (C) George A. Lorch James M. Ringler Robert W. Alspaugh (C) Franz-Josef Kortüm James M. Ringler Compensation Committee James M. Ringler (C) Xiaozhi Liu George A. Lorch James M. Ringler (C) Franz-Josef Kortüm George A. Lorch Nominating and Corporate Governance Committee George A. Lorch (C) Xiaozhi Liu Kazuhiko Sakamoto George A. Lorch (C) Xiaozhi Liu Kazuhiko Sakamoto Compliance Committee Kazuhiko Sakamoto (C) Robert W. Alspaugh Xiaozhi Liu Kazuhiko Sakamoto (C) Robert W. Alspaugh Xiaozhi Liu
+Board Committee Composition January 1 - May 4, 2015 May 4, 2015 - Current Audit Committee Robert W. Alspaugh (C) Franz-Josef Kortüm James M. Ringler Robert W. Alspaugh (C) Franz-Josef Kortüm David E. Kepler Compensation Committee James M. Ringler (C) Franz-Josef Kortüm George A. Lorch James M. Ringler (C) Franz-Josef Kortüm Xiaozhi Liu George A. Lorch Nominating and Corporate Governance Committee George A. Lorch (C) Xiaozhi Liu Kazuhiko Sakamoto George A. Lorch (C) Xiaozhi Liu James M. Ringler Kazuhiko Sakamoto Compliance Committee Kazuhiko Sakamoto (C) Robert W. Alspaugh Xiaozhi Liu Kazuhiko Sakamoto (C) Robert W. Alspaugh David E. Kepler